Risk Level Assessment for 2024-25

-Low scores don’t usually win, but low is the way to go when it comes to federal risk levels!
+How low can you go?
+When it comes to risk levels, hopefully you go low and stay low.
 Federal regulations require TEA to annually evaluate each grant recipient’s risk of noncompliance with the federal statutes, rules, terms, and conditions of their award.
 To comply with this requirement, TEA conducts a risk assessment of each recipient, including charter schools, and assigns each entity a fiscal risk rating level of low, medium, or high.
-The risk level system has been totally revamped by TEA this year (the reason they are late being released), so there is a chance your level could change.
-Read on to learn about the new method of assigning risk levels and how to find yours!
+On July 18, 2024, the TEA Department of Grant Compliance and Administration released the 2024-25 risk assessment designations.
+How did you do?
+Read on to understand the point system that TEA started using last year.

 At CSS, we work closely with our clients to ensure the most favorable rating is awarded, and that is just the beginning!
 We do this by providing you with a series of 1-on-1 meetings, webinars, and ongoing guidance and expert support as you navigate the world of federal grant management.

-How Does My Charter’s Fiscal Risk Rating Affect Us?
+How Does My Charter’s Fiscal Risk Designation Affect Us?

 The implications that come with each rating do not have to do with whether or not your charter is actually in or out of compliance, but rather with the level of stringency your charter should expect in the application and negotiation processes for receiving federal grants and in determining the likeliness of your charter to be selected for closer fiscal monitoring.